pchu22/ESII/README.md

 # ESII
-Inside this repo you can found ESII exercises and projects.
+Inside this repo you can find ESII exercises and projects.